CommandLineHeroes/Cisco-Games-2019/README.md

-# CLH Arcade Games 2019
+# CLH Arcade Games for Cisco Live 2019

-Links to all the games on the CLH Arcade machines at Cicso 2019.
+Links to all the games on the CLH Arcade machines at Cicso Live 2019.

 * [Command Line Heroes: Bash](https://www.redhat.com/en/command-line-heroes/bash/index.html)
 * [Pity About Earth](http://pae.fun)